yanirq/ansible-templates-operator/README.md

 ## Caveats & Gotchas
 - The operator will currently watch all forms of Openshift Templates in the cluster (even if they are not VM templates) There might be a need to restrict the [operator scope](https://github.com/operator-framework/operator-sdk/blob/master/doc/ansible/user-guide.md#operator-scope) to watch only VM templates.
-- Running the operator on the cluster does not work at the moment.
-The operator pod seems to come up correctly and start watching the resource, but doesn't detect any change.
-[WIP]
 - Template delete events do not invoke playbook.